hucker/splint/src/splint/README.md

 ## How is Splint Organized?
 Splint uses the following hierarchy:

-     `SplintRepo` (one or more SplintPackages in a folder) `SplintPackage` (one or more SplintModules in a folder) `SplintModule` (one or more SplintFunctions in a Python file (function starting with the text "check_")) `SplintFunction` (0 or more `SplintResults`)
+    `SplintPackage` (one or more SplintModules in a folder) `SplintModule` (one or more SplintFunctions in a Python file (function starting with the text "check_")) `SplintFunction` (0 or more `SplintResults`)

 Typically one works at the module or package level where you have files that have 1 or more files with rules in them.
-For workflows in companies with < 200 people our problems rarely exceed this level.
-The repo level was added for "fun."

 Each Splint function returns 0-to-N results from its generator function.
 By convention, if None is returned, the rule was skipped.
 The rule functions that you write don't need to use generators.
 They can return a wide variety of output